 |Using Cloud Storage (Google Drive, Amazon Drive, Dropbox)||Average Experience||Best Experience||Best Experience|

-Our suggestion if you are to upgrade go with one step higher.
-For example, if your current connection is below the one we called the “New Normal” then aim to have the “New Normal” In the other hand if you have a connection that resembles the “New Normal” aim to have “Power User” Finally if you already find yourself as a “Power User” then your goal shall be to have the “Extreme User”.
-The goal when upgrading is not just to get more but also anticipate the demand, so you get the best connection for your evolving needs.
+Our suggestion if you are to upgrade go one step higher.
+For example, if your current connection is below the one we called the “New Normal” then aim to have the “New Normal” On the other hand if you have a connection that resembles the “New Normal” aim to have “Power User” Finally if you already find yourself as a “Power User” then your goal shall be to have the “Extreme User”.
+The goal when upgrading is not just to get more but also to anticipate the demand, so you get the best connection for your evolving needs.
 You also need to know where you can get these types of Home Internet plans, at competitive rates.
 Chances are if you call the usual suspects you’ll get nowhere.
 So better to know your choices.

 |Altima Telecom||Heronet||Carry Telecom|

 |Cable & Fiber Internet||Cable & Fiber Internet||Cable & Fibre Internet|

 |Canada Wide||Canada Wide||Canada Wide|

 |Power User Start @ $59.95||Extreme User Start @ $74.88||New Normal Start @ $35|

 If you happen to live in Ontario then look at our Article Comparing Best Internet Providers in Ontario, so you see side by side the usual competitors in the Home Internet connections.
 You may also want to check your internet speed; test if the performance is in accordance with the expectations.